Key Takeaways (TLDR)

 This is a live, from-the-field report after I conducted a number of time management experiments all in the name of helping you figure out which one is best for YOU, your personality, and the tasks at hand!

-People ALWAYS ask me how I stay so organized, manage my time, and get so much done.
+People often ask me how I stay so organized, manage my time, and get so much done.

 And despite being the planner of all planners, my answer when people ask me about organization or time management 100% of the time is that it depends… it depends on YOU.